data-science-for-biotech/python-course-day2/_episodes/03-style.md

 Help on function average in module __main__:

 average(values)
-    Return average of values, or None if no values are supplied.
+    Return the average of values, or None if no values are supplied.
 ~~~
 {: .output}

 > ## Multiline Strings
 >
 > Often use *multiline strings* for documentation.
-> These start and end with three quote characters (either single or double)
+These start and end with three quote characters (single or double).
-> and end with three matching characters.
 >
-> ~~~
+> ~~~python
 > """This string spans
 > multiple lines.
 >